Seq # 185120040

 Bionomics

 It pupates in a pure white hammock-like cocoon which is attached between this exit hole and another point in the pepperbox.
-After emergence of the adult, the pupal skin protrudes from the exit hole.
+After the emergence of the adult, the pupal skin protrudes from the exit hole.

 No pictures yet!